Hábitat para la Humanidad Brazil

 Habitat’s contribution in Brazil

-Building new houses: Habitat for Humanity Brazil is one of the entities authorized to work in partnership with the Brazilian government to build new houses for vulnerable families.
-Through the Minha Casa, Minha Vida (My House, My Life) program, Habitat Brazil is building 1,623 houses in two cities in the state of Pernambuco.
+Building new houses: Habitat for Humanity Brazil works in partnership with the Brazilian government to build new houses for vulnerable families.
+Through the Minha Casa, Minha Vida (My House, My Life) program, Habitat Brazil is currently building 1,752 houses in three states.

-House improvements: Through microcredit loans with the support of a technical assistance team, qualified masons and volunteers, mothers and fathers can guarantee a better future for their children and a safe and healthy home where they can study, rest and play.
-In Recife, 250 families will benefit from a project called The Future Begins at Home.
-In São Paulo, 100 families will have their houses improved through the Habitat in the Community project.
+House improvements: Through microcredit loans and with the support of a technical assistance team, qualified masons and volunteers, mothers and fathers can guarantee a better future for their children and a safe and healthy home where they can study, rest and play.
+A total of 1,575 families have been served with urban repairs and renovations in Brazil in six different states.

-Water for Lives: In the semiarid region of Pernambuco, this project aims to improve the quality of life of families who live in extreme poverty and often have to walk for up to two hours to fetch water for their homes.
-By repairing and enlarging their roofs and building cisterns for water catchment and storage, hundreds of people have access to safe, usable water.
+Access to water: This project aims to improve the quality of life of families who live in extreme poverty and often have to walk for up to two hours to fetch water for their homes.
+By repairing and enlarging their roofs and building cisterns for water catchment and storage, hundreds of families have access to safe, usable water.
+480 families have been served through this program.

 Financial literacy and environmental education: Workshops for families and young people on budget planning, human rights and environmental preservation encourage full community development.